Monthon-Paul/Monthon-Paul/README.md

 Currently Studying at the University of Utah as Computer Engineer

-I am currently working on a portfolio website as my personal side project.
+I am currently working on my many side projects listed in my Resume as I now have a Website running (by Github pages).

 I'm currently intrested in frontend & backend development, or applying myself into an Software intern.